 By just participating, you’ll have the same chance of winning a wing, a harness, a new reserve, a GPS, a holiday etc. as any other pilot.

 Even if “competing” is not your thing, if you’re looking for a fun-filled and relaxed week with lots of flying, an emphasis on safety and ample opportunity to learn from some of the best pilots in the world, not to mention a great social environment, this could be your ideal flying week.

 Once again, this year we’ve got some big parties planned so no matter how well you fly (or don’t) you can “swing your pants” into the early hours!
 After all, this is THE fun comp!“

 More about the GIN Wide Open

 125 pilots from all over the world

-Pilot Registration and Selection: Registration for the GWO will be open from 1300GMT on Saturday 10th February.
-On February 20th the selection process will begin and the organisers will inform successful applicants as soon as possible thereafter.
-Pilots selected in the first round will be required to pay their deposit by the end of February to secure their place.
+First round selection: At 18:00 GMT on Saturday January 4th 2020 the selection process will begin and the organisers will inform successful applicants as soon as possible thereafter.
+Pilots selected in the first round will be required to pay their deposit by the end of January to secure their place.

 Second round selection: At 18:00 GMT on Tuesday February 4th 2020 we will start the second round of selection where some lucky pilots on the waiting list will be selected.